Muscatine Parks and Rec offers virtual fishing derby this month

 "We're just trying to get creative in things that people can do not necessarily in large groups," program supervisor Kelsie Stafford said, "and so we thought that a virtual fishing derby would be a good thing to try out."

 Young fishers can participate as many times as they wish.
-Once they catch a fish, they can email a picture of each catch to parksoffice@muscatineiowa.gov for a chance to win many different prizes.
+They can email a picture of each catch to parksoffice@muscatineiowa.gov for a chance to win different prizes.
 The derby runs through Sept.
 30.

 Currently, the department is still working on what prizes it will give away for this event.